Liquid Roof Application

-Liquid Roof Application is best with a squeegee and a fine nap roller.
+Liquid Roof Application is best accomplished with a squeegee and a fine nap roller.
 Before applying, mix the pre-measured catalyst by following label directions.
 A single application is preferable to multiple coats.
-Touchups may be applied as desired after initial film has cured and surface is first wiped with solvent.
-To insure its effectiveness it must be applied at a 20 mil layer .
+Touch-ups may be applied as desired after initial film has cured and surface is first wiped with solvent.
+To ensure its effectiveness it must be applied at a 20 mil layer.
 Apply with brush around flashings and edges using long, slow strokes.
 On flat surfaces, material can be poured, spread with a squeegee and then evened out with a short nap roller.
 The Product will level itself when sufficient material has been applied.
 Liquid EPDM Rubber Roof should not be applied on cream color ALPHA rubber.

-By itself, the Liquid EPDM Rubber Roof membrane will exhibit the characteristics of its EPDM chemistry, i.e. U.V. and ozone stability, excellent pounding water resistance and long-term retention of flexibility.
+By itself, the Liquid EPDM rubber roof membrane will exhibit the characteristics of its EPDM chemistry (i.e. U.V. and ozone stability) excellent ponding water resistance, and long-term retention of flexibility.
 However, since it is always applied to an existing surface, the condition of that surface will determine overall life expectancy.

-Liquid EPDM Roof Coatings are aftermarket products designed to extend life, seal leaks, provide a heat reflective or aesthetic function over existing roof surfaces.
+Liquid EPDM Roof Coatings are aftermarket products designed to extend life, seal leaks, and provide a heat reflective or aesthetic function over existing roof surfaces.
 Now you too can enjoy the many benefits of a weather-tight EPDM Rubber Roof.
 Liquid EPDM Roof is a unique form of EPDM rubber.
-As a liquid, it can conform to any shape of roof, flashing, or protrusion, vertical or horizontal, and can be applied easily with a paintbrush or roller on your roof. roof repair with Liquid Epdm Roof is now very easy.
+As a liquid, it can conform to any shape of roof, flashing, or protrusion, vertical or horizontal, and can be applied easily with a paintbrush or roller on your roof.

 Remove loose portions of existing coatings and brittle caulk with scraper and wire brush before using Liquid EPDM.
 Whatever still has good adhesion may remain to be re-coated.